SoremiKayode/inspiraCollege/README.md

-"# inspiraCollege"
+"inspiraCollege"

 ***Note***
-To properly view this file, click on code, at the top left
+To properly view this file, click on README.md file, then click on code at the top left.

 **How to Acess this file**